 on sustainability if we want to leave this footprint.
 Only in that way can we generate value for all our stakeholders in a framework where infrastructure plays a crucial role in the and lines of actions that make up our Sustainability Plan's three strategic priorities.
 This is the result of a clear purpose that is consistent with our business and a vision that goes beyond the short term.
 Along the way, we had to assess how we do things and pinpoint opportunities bearing in mind not only social well-being, but also economic and environmental well-being.
-We were able to achieve more than 82% of the stop us.
-Our aim is to continue along these lines and, as we complete this Plan, we will continue to set new goals to fulfil our purpose of contributing to progress by creating
+We were able to achieve more than 82% of the up and deployed sustainability plans in the Company's various businesses and regions, while the Appointments and Remuneration Committee monitors and assesses the organisation's sustainability performance.
+OHLA's managing director is directly in charge of the Company's sustainability strategy, a testament to the importance of this issue as an